best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/synthetic_data_python.md

 #### 4.1 Providers

-You can explore the full list of available providers and their methods in the official [Faker](https://faker.readthedocs.io/en/master/providers.html) and [Mimesis](https://mimesis.name/v12.1.1/providers.html) documentations, which offer detailed information and usage examples for each one.
+You can explore the full list of available providers and their methods in the offical [Faker](https://faker.readthedocs.io/en/master/providers.html) and [Mimesis](https://mimesis.name/v12.1.1/providers.html) documentations, which offer detailed information and usage examples for each one.

 ````{tabs}
 ```{code-tab} py Faker